Sinks can make or break the mood and style in your kitchen. There are more varieties in sink materials, shapes, sizes, and function than ever before.

 A number of our customers are attracted to farmhouse or apron front sinks.
 Farmhouse sinks typically are deeper than stainless steel under-mount or top-mounted sinks and they are generally easier to clean.
 This is because farmhouse sinks are installed under the countertop, making it easier to wipe excess water or food scraps into the sink.
 Farmhouse sinks also are easier on the back because they bring the sink closer to the user.

 Fireclay is the most common material used to make farmhouse sinks.
 Fireclay sinks are capable of withstanding extremely high temperatures while maintaining their original shape and size.
 This high firing temperature fuses the clay base with glazes to provide an extremely strong finish that is scratch, chip, and stain-resistant.
 Other popular materials used to make farmhouse sinks are stainless steel, natural stone, copper, cast iron, concrete, porcelain and composite materials.

-Many of our clients who do not choose a farmhouse sink, opt for an under mount instead.
-Under mount sinks are fastened to the underside of the countertop.
-This method is used for solid surface countertops such as granite, quartz and engineered stone.
-The lip where the sink meets counter must be a finished edge.
+Many of our clients who do not choose a farmhouse sink, opt for an under-mount instead.
+Under-mount sinks are fastened to the underside of the countertop.
+This method is used for solid surface countertops such as granite, quartz, and engineered stone.
+The lip where the sink meets the counter must be a finished edge.
 The faucet in this application typically is mounted to the countertop.
 We advise our customers to decide if the countertop should overhang the sink, if it should be set back from the lip letting the sink show or if the countertop should be flush with the side of the sink.
 Based on the customer’s preference, we provide direction to the countertop fabricator.